nextstrain/ncov/narratives/ncov_sit-rep_it_2020-03-27.md

 <!-- New sequences from Australia show evidence of local transmission across New South Wales.
-The virus has likely been circulating in this area since at least the end of February.--> le nuove sequenze provenienti dall' Australia mostrano prove di trasmissione locale del virus all'interno del Nuovo Galles del Sud.
+The virus has likely been circulating in this area since at least the end of February.--> Le nuove sequenze provenienti dall'Australia mostrano prove di trasmissione locale del virus all'interno del Nuovo Galles del Sud.
-E' probabile che il virus stia circolando in questa area da, almeno, la fine di Febbraio.
+È probabile che il virus stia circolando in questa area da almeno la fine di febbraio.

 <!-- There is no right side text -->